Phi Alpha Honor Society

-Phi Alpha (ΦΑ) is an American honor society for social work students.
-It was established in 1960 at Michigan State University.
-It is a member of the Association of College Honor Societies.
+Phi Alpha Honor Society (ΦΑ) is a North American honor society for social work students.
+It was established in 1962 at Michigan State University and has since chartered more than 470 chapters.
+Phi Alpha is a member of the Association of College Honor Societies.

 History

 A group of undergraduate social work students at Michigan State University conceived of a national social work honor society in 1960.
 After investigating, they determined that local societies already existed at three other colleges.
-Michigan State, those three schools and a few other schools formed a National Honor Society Committee in November 1960.
+Michigan State, those three schools, and a few other schools formed a National Honor Society Committee in November 1960.
 This committee worked on the constitution and other administrative matters.
-The name Phi Alpha was chosen since that was the name of the local chapter at Florida State University.
+The name Phi Alpha was chosen, since that was the name of the local chapter at Florida State University.

-The formal organization and constitution were completed in 1962, and six chapters qualified to become "charter chapters."
-The charter chapters were Florida State University, Michigan State University, Ohio Northern University, Central State College, University of Dayton, and the University of Tennessee.
+The formal organization and constitution were completed in 1962.
+Phi Alpha's charter chapters were Florida State University, Michigan State University, Ohio Northern University, Central State College, University of Dayton, and the University of Tennessee.
+Expansion of the honor society was limited to social work programs that were accredited by the Council on Social Work Education.

+The purpose of Phi Alpha is "to promote fellowship among those dedicated to promotion of the humanitarian goals and ideals found in the social work profession, to foster high standards of education for social work, and to encourage scholarship and achievement in both the study and practice of social work."

-Phi Alpha joined the Association of College Honor Societies in 1962.
-The honor society now has over 450 chapters.
+By May 1964, it had thirteen chapters.
+Phi Alpha joined the Association of College Honor Societies on February 14, 2019.
+That year, it had 433 active chapters and 124,223 total initiates.

+In October 2024, Phi Alpha had 339 chapters in the United States and Canada.
+It is a 501(c)(3) nonprofit organization.
 Its national headquarters is at East Tennessee State University in Johnson City, Tennessee.

 Symbols

-Phi Alpha's colors are royal blue and gold.
+Members of Phi Alpha receive a lapel pin and a certificate.
+Phi Alpha's members may wear its blue and gold honor cord, a medallion, or a stoll at graduation.
+The society's colors are blue and gold; royal blue and light gold are preferred.

+The society's logo or keyconsists of a stacked banner with the Greek letters "ΦΑ" vertically in gold, on a blue background.